CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Image: Manu Padilla

 As any parent knows, it can be hard to find fun and challenging toddler activities.
-And as the temperatures get cooler, it can be particularly difficult to find indoor toddler activities if you’re stuck inside on a cold or rainy day.
+And it can be particularly difficult to find indoor toddler activities if you’re stuck inside on a rainy day.
 The good news is, you don’t have to invest in a lot of expensive new toddler toys—or spend much, in general—to keep your little one busy.
 You can have tons of fun with items that you already have in your home, or on a quick trip to a nearby kid-friendly destination.
 If you need some ideas, we’ve got plenty of both outdoor and indoor toddler activities.

 24 Fun Indoor Toddler Activities